Our Riviera Maya gay guide sets out the best gay hotels to stay in, our favorite gay hangouts, where to eat, what to do, and more.

 Playa del Carmen

 We go back and forth between craving a beach day and indulging in a city break.
 So naturally, Playa del Carmen was an exceptional fit for us.
 You can spend your morning lounging on warm sands, basking in the Caribbean sun, and then spend the afternoon buzzing around the shops and restaurants – or perhaps tasting all the best local cuisine on a food tour.
 And when it comes to nightlife, anything goes.
-We hit up Playa 69, the best gay club in Playa del Carmen.
+We hit up Coco Bongo, one of the best mixed/queer clubs in Playa del Carmen.
 Hot bar staff, fun dance music, and reasonably priced drinks…what more could we have wanted?!

 If you’re traveling with family or as part of a pack, Xcaret Park is an all-round group pleaser.
 This is a really unique theme park, where you can snorkel through underground rivers, explore the Coral Reef Aquarium, and fall in love with your surroundings in the Butterfly Pavilion.
 You don’t even need to be the most active person or the biggest nature enthusiast to appreciate the magic that is Xcaret!
 The park also has tons of restaurants that serve delicious local cuisine as well as a breath-taking nightly performance showcasing Mayan and Mexican culture- it’s a true love letter to everything wonderful that is Mexico.